Hope in the Midst of the Warnings in Hebrews

 “’For I know the plans I have for you,’ declares the Lord, ‘plans to prosper you and not to harm you, plans to give you hope and a future.’”
 (Jeremiah 29:11)

-Jeremiah wasn’t’ a popular prophet (not that prophets are known to be popular).
+Jeremiah wasn’t a popular prophet (not that prophets are known to be popular).
 He was imprisoned, and his life was threatened multiple times during the course of his ministry.
 People didn’t like or receive well the drumbeat of warning that he pounded.

 “Jeremiah found himself addressing a nation hurtling headlong toward judgment from God.
 The Israelites may have feared the future as the outside powers drew near, but rather than respond with humility and repentance, the people of Judah primarily lived as islands unto themselves, disregarding both the Lord’s commandments and the increasing danger that resulted from their disobedience.”[i]

+Because Jeremiah’s ministry stretched over the 40 years just before the Babylonian conquest of Jerusalem and exile, the main theme of the Book of Jeremiah is judgment.
 Jeremiah 29:11 is quoted from a letter Jeremiah wrote to the Babylonian exiles after the judgment he had been proclaiming for four decades finally came to pass.

-The larger context is almost 900 years of disbelief and disobedience from the very people God chose to call His own.
+The larger context is the chronicle of the history of God’s people from the covenant God made with them in the Sinai Desert to the time of Jeremiah was approximately 900 years, and it was marked by ongoing disbelief and disobedience, culminating in the Babylonian exile.
 The immediate context is 40 years of Jeremiah warning God’s people of God’s imminent judgment and their refusal to listen or change their ways.
 In that gloomy scenario in which that judgment finally came to pass, Jeremiah writes:

 “’For I know the plans I have for you,’ declares the Lord, ‘plans to prosper you and not to harm you, plans to give you hope and a future.’”
 (Jeremiah 29:11)